ahleongzc/Yeah_Buddy_Light_Weight/README.md

 This is my first project which I completed using SwiftUI in 2019.

-This tracker consists of a timer which will play "Hey buddy lightweight" when it ends.
+This tracker consists of a timer which will play "Yeah buddy!
+LIGHTWEIGHT" from Ronnie Coleman when it ends.

 Please check it out.